kyphan38/web/assets/docs/technical/aws - ongoing/fundamentals - tech/3-cryptography-and-security.md

 ![img](./img/12.png)

 - Encryption transforms plaintext into ciphertext using an algorithm and a key
-  - Plaintext: unencrypted data that can be loaded directly into an application
+  - Plaintext: Unencrypted data that can be loaded directly into an application
-  - Algorithm: a mathematical code that takes plaintext and an encryption key to create ciphertext
+  - Algorithm: A mathematical code that takes plaintext and an encryption key to create ciphertext
-  - Key: can be as simple as a password or much more complex
+  - Key: Can be as simple as a password or much more complex
-  - Ciphertext: encrypted data that is unreadable without the appropriate key to decrypt it
+  - Ciphertext: Encrypted data that is unreadable without the appropriate key to decrypt it

 ### Symmetric Encryption